 Law and Order

 The Marine Police Force, the oldest in the country, was founded in 1798 to combat theft, looting and corruption on London’s docks.
 The primary drivers behind this move were Patrick Colquhoun, a magistrate, and John Harriot, a master mariner.
 It merged with the Metropolitan Police Force in 1839, the latter having been formed by Robert Peel in 1829.
 In the merged organisation, the Marine Police Force was known as the Thames Division, a name which it retained until 2001 when it became known as the Marine Support Unit.
-This name only lasted for seven years when a further change brought the Marine Policing Unit.
+This name only lasted for seven years when a further change resulted in the Marine Policing Unit.

 Increases in population, and hence crime, coupled with the number of enemy prisoners of war from various conflicts, all served to show that Britain’s prison capacity was woefully short.
 Transportation, first to America before the War of Independence, and subsequently to Australia, was seen as one solution to the problem.
 Another approach was the use of prison ships, more correctly known as prison hulks, principally in the 18th and early 19th century.